PythonLinks/awesome-risc-v-soft-cores/README.md

 ### [VexRiscv](https://github.com/SpinalHDL/VexRiscv)

-This is an award winning soft core, with great demos, listed above.
-Getting your organization to accept SpinalHDL is a huge challenge.
-But building complex configurable pipelined CPUs in Verilog is a bigger challenge.
+This is an award winning soft core, with great demos, and a great reputation.
+Is is descibed above.

 ### [PipelineC RISCV-V + FFT](https://github.com/JulianKemmerer/PipelineC/wiki/Example:-FFT-SoC)